Is it Time to Change Your Career?

 - What is it you don’t like about your current job?

-- Would you prefer working with people, or in a solitary environment?
+- Would you prefer working with people, or in a solitary environment with a flexible schedule?
 What do you want from your career?

 - Is there anything you’re great at?